Shujju5583X/Backend-Project/DEPLOYMENT.md

 If users can login but get logged out immediately:

-1. Update the backend to use `SameSite=None; Secure` for cookies in production
+1. The backend is configured to use `SameSite=None; Secure` for cookies in production.
+Ensure your `FRONTEND_URL` variable is set correctly.
 2. Ensure your frontend uses `withCredentials: true` in axios (already configured)

 ---